Skip to main content

 openclaw cognee index

-# Check sync status (indexed files, pending changes)
+# Check sync status (indexed files, pending changes, dataset info)

 openclaw cognee status